GhostSquad57/Steam-Installer-for-Wheezy/README.md

 or install jockey-common from Ubuntu's repo.

-Question: Where can I fimd the source?
+Question: Where can I find the source?

 Answer: The source is located in the folder steam-debian_1.0.0.34-1_all

 ALTERNATE DOWNLOAD LINK: http://www.mediafire.com/?ah4qvsw5o5h5445